Adjunct Faculty Resources

 Technology @ UST

+Visit Information Technology Services New to Campus web page and be sure to check out the teaching and research technologies available for all faculty.
 This video orientation series focuses on academic technology at the University of St. Thomas for new members of the UST community.
 IRT provides training opportunities for faculty and staff and are publicized by direct email or through other UST communications.
-Individual or group training may be requested from IRT via this online request form or by contacting your IRT Technology Consultant.
-In addition, self-paced training is available for some systems using the tutorials on IRT's Faculty/Staff Training web page.

 Teaching and Assessment Resources